How do podcasts make money?

 On top of delivering an awesome episode, Sean offered Side Hustle Nation 70% off his Udemy course, and 46 people took advantage of that, earning me $619.50 in affiliate revenue.

-As a Jungle Scout affiliate, I’ve typically earn over $300 a month in commissions — largely as a result of those two episodes.
+As a Jungle Scout affiliate, I earned over $300 a month in commissions for almost a year after those episodes aired.

 Pitfalls to Avoid